![]() |

 the hospital to see that Dachande had been eating and drinking the food

-was residing in a Sterlite container with a wire panel on the side,
+was residing in a sterlite container with a wire panel on the side,

 Somehow the lid hadn’t been snapped on entirely tight and she must